-If you or a loved one was catastrophically injured as a result of someone else’s negligent or wrongful conduct, contact Ball, Kirk & Holm, P.C. for a free consultation to learn more about your rights.
+If you or a loved one was catastrophically injured in Waterloo or Iowa City as a result of someone else’s negligent or wrongful conduct, contact Ball, Kirk & Holm, P.C. for a free consultation to learn more about your rights.

 What Makes an Injury Catastrophic?

 Any injury—big or small—can change your life.
 However, a catastrophic injury is one that is so severe, it completely alters the victim’s ability to go on living their normal life.
 Often, catastrophic injuries have a ripple effect, altering the lives of the victim’s family and loved ones.

 While these injures comprise a large portion of catastrophic injury claims, they are not the only types of injuries that can be considered catastrophic.
 If you or a loved one has suffered any type of serious, debilitating injury, please reach out to our Waterloo catastrophic injury lawyers as soon as possible to learn how we can help you fight for the fair compensation you deserve.